LiquidIce95/UZHSoftwareConstruction/assignement2/README.md

 From now on the reader may assume that a presented operation is capable of taking integers or operations as input, unless stated otherwise.

-### basic operations
+### The basic operations in detail

-so `multiplizieren,dividieren,potenzieren` are pretty much identical to the arithmetic operations from core lgl.
+so `multiplizieren, dividieren, potenzieren` are pretty much identical to the arithmetic operations from core lgl.

 here is an example